Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 Through the use of icon styles the creator of the GPX / GPZ can classify their icons in whatever way they deem appropriate.
 It may be a single folder called "icons", or it may be a number of different folders, perhaps providing different icon sizes or image formats.

-Links to an illustrative schema (XSD), plus examples of usage (GPX + GPZ) are available on a separate page - click the [link](0/1/README.md) to access.
+Links to a draft schema, plus GPX 1.1 compliant examples (GPX + GPZ) are available on a separate page - click the [link](0/1/README.md) to access.

+The latest draft schema is [gpx_ico.xsd](0/1/gpx_ico.xsd) and it enables full verification of all the examples using [freeformatter.com](https://www.freeformatter.com/xml-validator-xsd.html).